Taeyeon: Public image and impact

 Taeyeon has gained recognition in South Korea as both the leader of K-pop girl group Girls' Generation and a successful solo artist.
 Janelle Okwodu of Vogue described Taeyeon as "the Beyoncé" of Girls' Generation whose fashion styles are "constantly on the go."
 Taeyeon topped Gallup Korea's list of the most popular K-pop idols of 2016; she also appeared in the rankings in 2015 (at number three), 2017 (at number nine), and 2019 (at number seven).
 Taeyeon has been featured on the Forbes Korea Power Celebrity list in 2016 (at number 32), 2018 (at number 16), and 2019 (at number 23).
-In June 2015, she became the first K-pop female celebrity to reach seven million followers on Instagram and, as of April 2021, has over 16 million followers.
+In celebration of Women's History Month of 2024, The Recording Academy named Taeyeon on the list as one of 15 inspiring K-pop soloists.
+In June 2015, she became the first K-pop female celebrity to reach seven million followers on Instagram and, as of November 2023, has over 19 million followers.

 Taeyeon sold over one million physical albums between 2011 and 2021, the highest-selling South Korean female artist at the time.
 She has influenced numerous K-pop artists, including Lovelyz's Jiae, Melody Day's Chahee, Cosmic Girls' Luda, CLC's Elkie, Sonamoo's High.D, Baek A-yeon, Mamamoo's Moonbyul, and Heize.
 Boy band BTS named Taeyeon an inspiration for their 2014 single "Boy In Luv".

+Philanthropy

+In July 2019, Taeyeon donated ₩100 million to the Korean Red Cross, to help for support women, children and teenagers from low-income families in her hometown in North Jeolla.
+She also became the 132nd member of the "Red Cross Honors Club".
+The Red Cross Society of North Jeolla Province planned to expand its support for health supplies for women, girls and adolescents by recommending three primary, middle, and high schools in the region as beneficiaries of Taeyeon's donation.

+In January 2023, Taeyeon donated ₩100 million to the Stump Foundation for Youth, to be allocated for the support of vulnerable adolescents who are under out-of-home care and adolescents whose protection ends after turning 18 and who are now prepared to take on the responsibility of self-sufficiency.
+Through this donation, she became the second member of "The Forest Club" following former Hana Financial Group's Chairman Kim Jeong-tae, which is a group of major donors created by the Stump Foundation for Youth.
+In July 2023, The Stump Foundation for Youth revealed its 1st "Dream Site Project" had been completed with Taeyeon's donation.
+The project was to improve child and youth welfare facilities.
+With her donation, interior & exterior facilities were improved such as installing shower booths and replacing tiles for women's bathroom, replacing stairs and railings for dormitory, replacing library decks, and installing air conditioners.

+In March 2025, Taeyeon donated ₩100 million to the Korean Red Cross to help victims recover from the March 2025 South Korea wildfires.